Radius-coder/ASCII-Game/README.md

 Fixed collision with walls, however still needs improved as player can walk into wall before being sent back.

+Changed board spaces from an 'x' to a blank space.

 ### Update 0.3
 Added Walls and player collision with walls